cube-js/cube/docs/Getting-started.md

 $ npm run dev
 ```

-Then go to `http://localhost:4000` and use UI to generate schema files.
+Then go to `http://localhost:4000` and use the Developer Playground to generate
+schema files.

 ### Manually creating Data Schema files